 8. Take an Erasmus student for a walk around Poznań and in the neighbourhood of the Erasmus student’s accommodation.

-During the next weeks and months, the Mentor should stay in touch with the Erasmus student, make sure that everything is all right and inform the Erasmus student about trips, projects and parties organized by ESN UAM Poznań.
+During the next weeks and months, the Buddy should stay in touch with the Erasmus student, make sure that everything is alright, and inform the Erasmus student about trips, projects and parties organized by ESN UAM Poznań.

 PHONE NUMBERS OF THE DORMITORIES: